muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I looked on as 8 other prospective students took to the field.

-Strangely enough, I seemed to know two of them; Adrian, my opponent last round, and Leon, who's name I over heard from Melody's sister's round.
+Strangely enough, I seemed to know two of them; Adrian, my opponent last round, and Leon, who's name I overheard from Melody's sister's round.

 Leon and Adrian ended up on the same platform facing off against each other.